Wow. What a weekend. In fact, its just a Friday night. There’s the rest of it is still to come.

 Call radiographer in from home.
 Accidentally request wrist x-ray on the computer for that febrile child whom I have sent home.
 Luckily radiographer spots mistake when child not present in waiting room, but woman with obviously useless massively broken arm is present in waiting room.

 10 minutes later.
 Oh look.
 It’s broken on the x-ray.
 We’ll need to reduce it.
 How do we do that?
 Oh yes.
 We need to sedate her.
 Oh no. We can’t sedate her because I’ve just given her a jug full of water, and she needs to be fasted.
 What a numpty.
 And there’s no orthopaedics here.
 I call orthopaedics at the nearby hospital.
 Oh yes.
 Its broken.
 She’ll need surgery.
 Can you reduce it and send her over?
 Yes of course, Ill send her over right away.
 But I cant reduce it.
 “Why not?”
 Because I’ve just given her a jug of water.
 “Oh”.
 No need for any more words.
 The orthopaedics registrar is very understanding.
 Maybe he could sense it in my tone of voice that now is not a good time.

 We give her some morphine, plaster it up as best we can, and arrange for her to be transferred.
 An hour to go.
 Next please!

 She’s pregnant.
 It’s her first child.
 And now she’s bleeding.
 A lot.
 With clots and stuff.
 Oh dear.
-Now I have to be all empathetic and supporting and counsel her on the potential outcomes.
-I think I do ok.
+Now I have attempt to be empathetic and supporting and counsel her on the potential outcomes.
+I think I do OK.
 Tissues and a cup of tea and let her do most of the talking.
 I request the necessary tests and then we just have to wait.

 Eat.
 Sleep.
 Repeat.